|

 at Canary Wharf was written in the mid-1990s, when the Docklands

-people who occupied the buildings.
+of the people who occupied them.

 Fox